qri-io/website/readme.md

 ## Development

+You should have `node` and `yarn` already installed on your machine.

-- Install gatsby `npm install -g gatsby-cli`
+You'll also need `gatsby-cli`, which you can install with `npm install -g gatsby-cli`

+To run the dev server:

 - Clone this repository
 - cd to the project directory
 - Install dependencies `yarn`